AdaCore/spark2014/lrm/source/introduction.rst

 - Tasking is not currently permitted (it is intended that this will be included in Release 2 of the |SPARK| language and tools).

-- Raising and handling of exceptions is not permitted.
+- Raising and handling of exceptions is not permitted (exceptions can be included in a program but proof must be used to show that they cannot be raised).

 .. _test_and_proof: